jgosmann/adventures/content/posts/190608-ettaler-manndl-notkarspitze/index.md

 {{< rimg src="2.jpg" alt="View from the Ettaler Manndl">}}

-The last part before the summit was not normal hiking trail, but a [via ferrata](https://en.wikipedia.org/wiki/Via_ferrata).
-So some easy climbing was involved to actually getting to the top.
+The last part before the summit was not a normal hiking trail, but a [via ferrata](https://en.wikipedia.org/wiki/Via_ferrata).
+So some easy climbing was involved in actually getting to the top.
 It was the lowest difficulty rating as far as climbing or via ferratas go, so as experienced climbers, we did it without the backup of a via ferrata set.
 Though, we had to be a little bit careful because the rock was quite polished and some blocks were a bit loose,